buxlabs/boxwood/README.md

 ## Background

-Pure Engine is a library designed to compile HTML templates into JS.
-It analyses the template and generates an optimal rendering function that can be used on the client and the server.
-The compilation process should ideally happen in a build step (for the client) or the output could be memoized after first usage (for the server).

-The syntax of the template should be easy to read and write.
-There are three types of tags: curly, square and html tags.
+The library is a compiler designed to generate an optimal rendering function.
+The function should get cached and reused to provide a much better performance than other templating languages.

+It can also be used in variety of contexts, for rendering html pages, email templates, pdf templates.
+It's capable of importing components and partials, inlining images and styles, which can be useful in those scenarios.
+The syntax should be easy to read and write.

+Not everything is ready yet, but long-term, the library should be able to generate a template that includes minified html with critical css/js that's required to run the page.
+Scoped css/js should let you build big, dynamic apps.

+Server-side rendering works out of the box, and some day we'd like to include an optional runtime with a minimal footprint, which allows you to seamlessly switch to a single-page-app mode, without page reloads.

+Even further in the future, the compiler is going to be split into a front-end compiler and a back-end compiler, that will use an intermediate representation to represent the app.
+This way it'll allow the app to be written in a different way, while preserving the performance, which will get better over time, as the compiler matures.

+If this sounds great, jump on board and try it out.
+Every little bit helps.

+### Status

-Status: Beta / Used in production / Needs security assessment
+Beta / Used in production / Needs security assessment

+### Syntax

-### Curly Tags
+#### Curly Tags

 `{name}` is a curly tag